Alexa, who is Baidu? Chinese firm passes Google to become Amazon’s top smart-speaker rival

 [How China’s Huawei took the lead over U.S. companies in 5G technology]

-Baidu, Google and Amazon did not immediately respond to requests for comment.
-(Amazon CEO Jeff Bezos owns The Washington Post.)

-U.S. and Chinese tech giants have long jockeyed in the race to develop the most sophisticated phones, computers and other devices.
-Due to the nature of the companies, however, many of the brands have first targeted their domestic populations.
+U.S. and Chinese tech giants have long jockeyed in the race to develop the most-sophisticated phones, computers and other devices.
+Given the nature of the companies, however, many of the brands have first targeted their domestic populations.

 That’s starting to change.
 China has mobilized significant resource to increase its dominance in high-tech fields as part of its “Made in China 2025″ strategic plan.
-Telecom giant Huawei, while facing restrictions in the U.S., has been working to make inroads in Europe.
+Telecom giant Huawei, while facing restrictions in the United States, has been working to make inroads in Europe.

 [How the U.S.-China trade war became a conflict over the future of tech]

-While Amazon and Google work to grow their businesses globally, they will face technological difficulties from differences as basic as the types of homes in which consumers live, says Michael Levin co-founder and partner at Consumer Intelligence Research Partners.
-While many U.S. consumers live in homes, the international tendency toward living in apartments may prove difficult for the company’s full home-control marketing strategy.
+While Amazon and Google work to grow their businesses globally, they will face technological difficulties from differences as basic as the types of homes in which consumers live, says Michael Levin, co-founder and partner at Consumer Intelligence Research Partners.
+While many U.S. consumers live in houses, the international tendency toward living in apartments may prove difficult for the company’s full home-control marketing strategy.

 “Adapting this market to the other 80 percent of the world is not a very straightforward proposition,” said Levin.

-Baidu overtaking Google, while “no small feat," is a result of the company’s sole and aggressive focus on the fast-growing China market, said Jason Low, a senior analyst at Canalys.
-Google and Amazon have so far focused heavily on the U.S., although their global market share is likely to continue to increase.
+Baidu overtaking Google, while “no small feat,” is a result of the company’s sole and aggressive focus on the fast-growing China market, said Jason Low, a senior analyst at Canalys.
+Google and Amazon have so far focused heavily on the United States, although their global market share will probably continue to increase.

-“It’s a good gauge to see how the market is growing," he added, saying the rankings are likely to continue to be fluid.
+“It’s a good gauge to see how the market is growing,” he added, saying the rankings are likely to remain fluid.

 Baidu may also face further challenges as an economic slowdown in China could ding the company’s core businesses.